 Service Charge for Visa Applications –

-Courier Charge (optional) – 75 RMB per person (inclusive of Service Taxes)
+Courier Service Fee, including courier charge collection; manual bill preparation; information capture; courier packaging etc. (optional) – 75 RMB per person (inclusive of Service Taxes)

-Courier Charge for Mongolian applicants (optional) – 200 RMB per person (inclusive of Service Taxes)
+Courier Service Fee for Mongolian applicants, including courier charge collection; manual bill preparation; information capture; courier packaging etc. (optional) – 200 RMB per person (inclusive of Service Taxes)

 Please note: the logistic fees can be paid in cash, by Wechat Pay, Credit Card and Debit Card at visa application centre.